nnmdd/homescreen_cleaner/README.md

+homescreen_cleaner

-# homescreen_cleaner script just nullifies all found portions of adware on lg webos 6.0+ homescreen
+this script just nullifies all found portions of adware on lg webos 6.0+ homescreen

 idea by @bashalarmist [https://github.com/bashalarmist/war-webos-ad-remover]